BEX-Express/BEX-API/source/includes/_quoting.md

 destinationLonCoord | Decimal | The GPS longitude (east-west position) of your delivery location, expressed in decimal notation.

 <aside class="notice">
-If you provide us the GPS position of the respective collection and delivery locations you are not required to provide the suburb, town or postcode information.
-If you provide us both the GPS coordinates as well as the Suburb and Postcode pairs **we will favour and use exclusively the GPS position** in the building of your quoted pricing.
+If you provide us the GPS position of the respective collection and/or delivery locations you are not required to provide the Suburb, Town or Postcode information for that location.
+If you provide us with both (the GPS coordinates as well as the Suburb/Postcode pairs) we will favour and use exclusively the GPS position in the building of your quoted pricing.
 </aside>

 ## Response